mwanakijiji/rrlfe/docs/tutorial_gen.rst

 so the choices of directory names will be to that end.
 If you are already familiar with how to normalize spectra and measure their EWs, you can probably skip down to the section `Add known meta-data and run MCMC`.

-Normalize a given set of spectra
+Normalize a given set of synthetic spectra
 ----

 Start by importing the machinery we need:

 .. code-block:: python

-    import high_level_generation_accordion as pipeline
+    from rrlfe import high_level_generation_accordion as pipeline

 We define the absolute path of the repo, and the I/O directory which will be located beneath that.
 In addition we define a handy string or two.